danielhams/mad-java/README.md

 5. Run the build with:
    ./gradlew appRelease
-   (You can use ./gradle appRelease is you've got gradle already installed - I use 2.5)
+   (You can use ./gradle appRelease if you've got gradle already installed - I use 2.5)

 6. This will create mad-pp-$VERSION.tar.gz which you can safely extract where you would like it to live.